Financing Your Surrogacy Journey

 - 401(k) plans – Some families choose to borrow money from their retirement accounts.
 401(k) loans typically allow a person to borrow up to 50 percent of his or her account balance.
 The money must be paid back within a certain time frame, and payments are usually made through automatic deductions from your paycheck.

-Financing Surrogacy through Unsecured Loans and Online Lenders
+Financing with Unsecured Loans and Online Lenders

 Unsecured loans are those that do not require collateral.
 These types of loans are typically easy to get, but can be quite expensive.
 In general, the more you need an unsecured loan, the more it’s going to cost you in high interest rates.